-However, adverse effects on aquatic habitat and biota in the watercourses could occur due to construction activities associated with the installation of a water crossing on the Project location.
-These activities could potentially result in adverse effects due to
+However, adverse effects on aquatic habitat and biota in the tributary of Sucker's Creek could occur due to construction activities.
+These activities could potentially result in adverse effects due to the erosion and sedimentation on the Project site which could then lead to sediment in the watercourse.